Victorbenavides/Core-POS-Module-Modular-Enterprise/README.md

 ### 💡 The Vision
 Most POS systems are closed boxes.
 This project was developed as a collaborative effort to build an ultra-solid **Core** that serves as a launchpad for a complete business suite.

-Right now, it's a powerful POS, but the architecture is already "plug-and-play" ready for **Agendas, CRM, E-commerce, Finance, and Calendars**.
+Right now, it's a powerful POS, but the architecture is already "plug-and-play" ready for **Planners, CRM, E-commerce, Finance, and Calendars**.
 It’s a solution designed so a business never outgrows its software; you just add modules as needed.

 ### 🔐 Licensing & Security
 Professional software requires professional control.